The Steve Allen Theater: Other notable performances

 The Idiots - A Comedy about Watson and Crick launched the theater's first season.
 Written and Starring Ron Lynch and Craig Anton.

 The Art of Bleeding – A night of experimental theater in which the audience experienced the sights and sounds of an actual medical emergency.
 Created and Produced by Al Ridenour.
 Special guests included Margaret Cho, Danny Shorago, Satanica, Los Ninos De La Tierra.

 The Vampira Show – A Tribute Show and Fund Rasier hosted by Dana Gould for actress Maila Nurmi (Aka Vampira).
 Proceeds from the show went to a Fund to get Nurmi interred in Hollywood Forever Cemetery.

 Eban Schletter’s Witching Hour – Eban Schletter, composer for the show SpongeBob SquarePants, put on a live version of his debut Halloween album Witching Hour.
 Starring Dave Foley, Paul F. Tompkins, Tom Kinney, Samm Levine, Grant Lee Phillips, Kris McGaha, Scott Aukerman and many more.

 Girly Magazine Party – 1970s late night cable access show à la Playboy After Dark starring a plethora of rotating performers including Jim Turner, Mark Fite, Craig Anton, Music by Andy Paley, and many more.

 The Rudy Casoni Variety Show – Rat Pack review hosted by Toby Huss.
 Music by Andy Paley & The Dago 5.
 Performers include Tom Lennon and Ben Garant, Billy the Mime, The Lampshades, Pat Healy, and Mark Fite.

-Maja Doust – The self-proclaimed White Witch of Los Angeles, from the Philosophical Research Society, performed as an Oracle and answered various, deep audience questions about life, death, love, and the universe.
+Maja Doust – The self-proclaimed White Witch of Los Angeles, from the Philosophical Research Society, performed as an Oracle and answered audience questions about life, death, love, and the universe.

 Supersmall – A benefit for "The 21st ChromosHome" project to help create a special needs community for people with Down syndrome.
 Performers included Peter Hayes (of the Black Rebel Motorcycle Club), The Lampshades, Two-Headed Dog, Erin Quigly, and many other contributors.

 The Whitest Kids U' Know – The NY based Sketch Comedy group debuted their first feature film, The Civil War on Drugs.

 Robochrist Industries - Christian Ristow and his maniacal misfits of metal and mayhem presented actual live Robotic warfare (actual giant mobile robots destroying stuff) in the parking lot at the Steve Allen.

 For the Glory of Steel - The Society for Creative Anachronism brought a night of contact Medieval battle in full-on armor.
 With guest metal band, Crom.

 The Car Plays – Moving Arts Theater Company presented fifteen ten-minute pieces in actual cars.
 Multiple directors included Moving Arts artistic producer Paul Nicolai Stein.

 The Unholy Three - Magic cabaret trio featuring David Lovering, Rob Zabrecky, and Fitzgerald performed their exclusive Magic Castle mystery revue with live piano accompaniment by Brad Kay.

 2 Headed Dog - a four-man comedy troupe based in Los Angeles, composed of comedians Jim Turner, Mark Fite, Craig Anton, and Dave Allen.